w3c/ColorWeb-CG/hdr-in-png-requirements.md

 Two new PNG chunks are proposed, the `cICP` chunk and the `iCCN` chunk.

 The `cICP` chunk acts as a color space label (much like the existing `sRGB` chunk), specifying the color space to which the pixels within the PNG file conforms.
-The `iCCN` chunk (much like the existing `iCCP`) contains en embedded color profile.
+The `iCCN` chunk (much like the existing `iCCP`) contains an embedded color profile.

 ### cICP chunk